Interacting with Alerts

 Select multiple alerts by checking the box at the start of each row.
 This allows you to assign owner, severity, and status to multiple alerts at the same time.

-Using Alert IQ
+Using Alert detail

 Alert Grouping